beabock/Endo-Review/Endo_Review_Ollama/manuscript/manuscript.md

 - Explicitly state that this is a bias-and-prioritization synthesis, not a full ecological mechanism paper.
 - Emphasize conservative interpretation: outputs identify evidence distribution and missingness.
 - Add a short paragraph on how future full-text and non-English expansion can refine estimates.
-- Acknowledge the reviewer concern that abstract-only mining likely misses geographic and taxonomic information, and make that limitation part of the paper's framing rather than a buried caveat (CITATION).
+- Acknowledge the reviewer concern that abstract-only mining likely misses geographic and taxonomic information, and make that limitation part of the paper's framing rather than a buried caveat.

 ## Writing Guardrails for Drafting
 - Avoid overclaims such as "global ubiquity is proven" from sparse host coverage.